 Ineligible sites and activities.
 The funding cannot be used for:

-• single-family home renovations, expansions, or building abatement that does not end in demolition.
+- renovation or expansion of single-family homes.
 For information on single-family home testing for lead and asbestos, visit the Minnesota Department of Health website.

 Available funds

-Typical funding requests range from $10,000-50,000 but any request is considered provided it meets eligibility requirements.
+Typical funding requests range from $10,000 to 50,000 but any request is considered provided it meets eligibility requirements.

 The MPCA has two sources of funding available from the U.S. EPA for environmental assessment of brownfield properties: